 “Ok, Joe, what can you tell me about this guy, and where he might be?”

-“I've got a little info, but this place isn't exactly an open book, ya know?
-It's going to cost you.
-I need help.”
+“I’ve got a little info, but this place isn’t exactly an open book, ya know?
+It’s going to cost you.
+And it turns out I need a little help.”

 I rubbed my forehead, and pulled another cigarette out of my pocket.
 Joe grabbed his lighter and offered it.
 I took it, lit my cigarette, and closed my eyes.
 I was sick of favors.
 Sick of doing things for other people just for a little information.
 All I wanted was for someone to give me what I needed, when I needed it.
 But no, that’s not my luck.
 I have to fight for everything, and even then I don’t always get what I need.
 “What is it Joe?
 Another gangster out for your head?”